adorsys/xs2a/consent-management-system/README.md

 spring.datasource.password=yourPassword
 spring.jpa.properties.hibernate.default_schema=yourDatabaseName
 ```
 We use liquibase for generating DB tables.
 Property file with settings you can find in resources folder.
+You can find brief instruction how to setup database quickly in the `cms-db-schema/README.md` file.

 Some of these parameters you can obtain after installing and running PostgreSQL DB (see 'PostgreSQL database run and settings instuctions' section below)